 At the site's core lies ecommerce software package SellerDeck Catalog.
 "The software is bullet-proof and it allows me to run the business in any country I choose to base myself, not just the UK."

 Within 18 months of starting trading, the company had generated more than £500,000 of sales.
-It has continued to grow and despite slow trading conditions post-Credit Crunch, turnover is now more than £1m.
-James and Nic now have three staff to help them process orders and maintain the high level of customer service that is a hallmark of their business.
+It has continued to grow and James and Nic now have staff to help them process orders and maintain the high level of customer service that is a hallmark of their business.
 They have also opened a new office in Glasgow, where Nic is based.

-"With economic conditions having been so difficult, our keen eye for attractive pricing has proved strong," says James.
-"Some big ticket and middle ticket items suffered, but our product flexibility put us in good stead.
-We're continually adding and tightening up our product ranges, running monthly offers on certain lines to attract new interest."
+"Our keen eye for attractive pricing has proved strong and our product flexibility put us in good stead.
+We're continually adding and tightening up our product ranges, running monthly offers on certain lines to attract new interest," says James.

 As the business has grown, Luna has launched two new webstores - www.lunahomestore.com and www.traderadiators.com - and the business as a whole has also started to carry more stock.
 "The latest incarnation of SellerDeck has allowed us to monitor stock levels and track deliveries of stock from overseas," says Nic.

 James and Nic are also making full use of SellerDeck's database functionality to promote the business cost-effectively.
 "We've been able to use our database to target customers with newsletters and discount codes and that has generated new revenue streams," says Nic.

 Despite their success, the brothers never forget that a competitor is only ever one click away.
 Encouraging return visits through on-site competitions, auctions and useful links remains a priority.
 "Our real weapon is exceptional customer service," says James.
 "Customers appreciate the fact we spend time answering their questions either by phone or emails.
 It takes time, but it pays off."